 The West Midlands Historic Buildings Trust has received confirmed support from the Heritage Lottery Fund (HLF.)
 Grant funding of up to £1,025,000 has been awarded.

-The official launch of the Lye and Wollescote Cemetery WW1 Centenary Book, Lost Twenty Nine, Soldiers of the Great War took place on Saturday 20th September.
+The official launch of the Lye and Wollescote Cemetery WW1 Centenary Book, Lost Twenty Nine, Soldiers of the Great War took place in September 2014.